ropensci-archive/roweb2/content/blog/2018-11-20-checklist-recipe.md

 * canonicalName: `Amaranthus macrocarpus pallidus`
 * rankMarker: `var.`

 We use this information to verify if our scientific names are indeed written as scientific names and to populate the taxon rank (a mandatory Darwin Core term for checklists) using `rankMarker`.
 Note that the name parser does not check the existence of a scientific name against an existing registry.
-That is done by the [GBIF species lookup](https://www.gbif.org/tools/species-lookup) we discussed above, which verifies the existence of a name in the GBIF backbone taxonomy.
+That is done by the [GBIF species lookup](https://www.gbif.org/tools/species-lookup) tool we discussed above, which verifies the existence of a name in the GBIF backbone taxonomy.

-[rgbif](https://github.com/ropensci/rgbif) provides many more functions to interact with the Global Biodiversity Information Facility and we use the package extensively for our TrIAS project.
+[rgbif](https://github.com/ropensci/rgbif) provides many more functions to interact with the Global Biodiversity Information Facility and we use the package extensively for our [TrIAS project](https://github.com/trias-project).

 ## Conclusion

 Our recipe grew organically from experience we gained publishing data to GBIF.
 We saw the GBIF Ebbe Nielsen Challenge as an opportunity to bottle and document what we had learned in an opinionated template to help others and we hope this blog post highlighted a few tips and tricks that might be useful to you as well.
 If want to use the recipe to publish your own checklist data, [start here](https://github.com/trias-project/checklist-recipe/wiki).

 We are strongly convinced that the future of biodiversity research (and science in general) is open.
 We are proud to co-win the GBIF Ebbe Nielsen Challenge and took it as an opportunity to give back.
-Which is why we are donating half of our prize money to [NumFocus](https://numfocus.org/), an organization sponsoring several open source projects we rely on every day - including rOpenSci - improving the quality of science worldwide.
-Supporting open source research means supporting your own research after all.
+That is why we are donating half of our prize money to [NumFocus](https://numfocus.org/), an organization sponsoring several open source initiatives we rely on every day (including rOpenSci) improving the quality of science worldwide.
+Supporting open source research software means supporting your own research after all.

-If you want to get in touch with our team, reach out via [Twitter](https://twitter.com/lifewatchinbo) or [email](lifewatch@inbo.be).
+If you want to get in touch with our team, contact us via [Twitter](https://twitter.com/lifewatchinbo) or [email](lifewatch@inbo.be).